SeungoneKim/prometheus/README.md

 During inference, you could parse the score by splitting the number that is generated next to the \[RESULT\] phrase.

-We also have the Feedback Collection dataset used to train Prometheus at this [link](https://huggingface.co/datasets/kaist-ai/Feedback-Collection).
+We also have the Feedback Collection dataset used to train Prometheus at this anonoymous link.

 ### Training an Evaluator LM